Vipra ShrivastavaSenior Manager - Content

 How to Prepare for Reading Comprehension

-- The only sure shot way to crack Reading Comprehension section of any exam is by developing the habit of reading.
-Put 1.5 to 2 hours into reading per day.
+- The only way to crack Reading Comprehension section of any exam is by developing the habit of reading.
+Devote 1.5 to 2 hours to reading on daily basis.

 - In most probability, the exam will have passages you would not have read before.
-For that scenario, the best option is to read on a variety of topics.
+Thus, the need to practice RC passages from diverse fields and genres.

 - Choose variety of topics to read because the passages can be from Economics, Philosophy, History, Sociology, Politics, Literature, Science, Arts, Fiction, Non-Fiction, Biographies, Psychology or other fields.
 Also Read: Types of Reading Comprehension questions